kretzsch/MGRoguelike/README.md

 - Genre-switching gameplay with FPS, platformer, topdown, and more.
 - Main menu with tabs and panels for weapon and ammo purchasing.
-- Loadout system for managing weapons and ammo.
+- Loadout system for managing weapons and ammo with scriptableobjects.
 - Interactive music using FMOD for seamless transitions and dynamic audio.
+- Object pooling based on loadout through scriptableobjects.
+- New unity Inputsystem with different action maps for each genre.

 ## Screenshots
 ![Main Menu](Assets/Sprites/mainmenugif.gif)